Capsule Wardrobes for Kids

 If your kids already have racks, drawers and piles of clothing, their capsule wardrobe may be hiding inside the collection already.
 Like Michelangelo, you need only chip away and find the statue already hiding inside the block of marble.
 Identify a core colour grouping among pieces your child already has, and then purge those stand-alone pieces that don’t play well with the others.
 Here’s how:

-First, push all the neutral coloured pieces to one end of the closet, or for folded pieces, place them together on the bed.
+1. Neutral-coloured pieces should be pushed to one end of the closet, or for folded pieces, place them together on the bed.
 Neutrals are the workhorse of any capsule wardrobe.
 They work well with any colour palette and are, within reason, “keepers.”
 Neutrals include: black, grey, taupe/beige, white, cream, navy blue and, of course, jeans.
 Pack up anything that no longer fits your child -- no matter how neutral, attractive or functional -- and box it up for either resale or donation.

 - Allow your family to go longer between laundry days.
 With a capsule wardrobe, your child works through his/her whole closet each week with lots of possible combinations.